-French rescuers evacuate 750 campers amid flash floods
+France: 1,600 evacuated as flash floods threaten camp sites

 - Woman helps man short on cash, finds out he's Keith Urban

-A search was underway for him.
 However, Dousset, the top aide of the Gard administration, said no one knew for certain yet that the man was in his van at the time.

-The Gard administration also said four German children were hospitalized Thursday for hypothermia in Bagnols-sur-Ceze, a town on the Ceze River.
+Four German children were hospitalized for hypothermia in Bagnols-sur-Ceze, a town on the Ceze River, Dousset said.
 They were among 10 people hospitalized with minor injuries, the Gard Gendarmerie said on its Facebook page.

-The mayor of Bagnols, Jean-Yves Chapelet, told BFM TV many Dutch tourists were among the 350 campers evacuated in the town.

-Authorities also said 119 children in nearby Saint-Julien-de-Peyrolas were sent to an emergency shelter.
+After a hot spell, the flash flooding in the northern part of the Gard region turned the Ceze and L’Ardeche rivers into churning waterways that quickly spilled out of their banks.
+Nearby regions — all part of the verdant and mountainous Cevennes — also saw flooding.

+Collomb, the interior minister, said in a statement that 1,600 people were evacuated as a precaution in the Gard, the Ardeche and the Drome regions.

+“No one has suitcases.
+We just have what we’re wearing,” Rita Mauersberger, a visitor from Germany who was among the campers taking shelter in a local hall in Saint-Julien-de-Peyrolas, told France Info radio.

-Hundreds of firefighters, many sent in from other regions, helped in the evacuations, using helicopters to spot camp sites and occasionally to perform rescues.
+More than 400 firefighters and gendarmes, many sent in from other regions, helped in the evacuations, using helicopters to spot camp sites and occasionally to perform rescues.

 Numerous roads in the area remained cut off as night fell.